l0wc0ster/blog/jwks.md

 [back](/)

-### «JWKS Spoofing» and «Open Redirect» friends forever
+### JWKS Spoofing and Open Redirect friends forever

 JWKS is a set of public keys for validating a JWT token signed with the RSA encryption algorithm.